 Office of the Assistant Vice-Chancellor (Digital Futures)

 The Office of the Assistant Vice-Chancellor (Digital Futures) has been created to help steer the University towards a future enriched by technology and a deep engagement with digital culture.
 The transformative nature of technological change presents opportunities and challenges to how we engage in study, perform research, experience our workplace and connect with our communities.
-The aim of the ‘Digital Futures’ office is to articulate and develop Victoria’s digital vision through collaborative endeavour.
-The goal is to secure Victoria’s place as a global leader in digital learning and teaching, research and digital capability.
+The aim of the ‘Digital Futures’ office is to articulate and develop the University's digital vision through collaborative endeavour.
+The goal is to secure our place as a global leader in digital learning and teaching, research and digital capability.

 This work utilises a core set of principles, which underpin the development of our digital campus.